ws1994/BBS_thesis/README.md

 # Hyperledger Fabric Source Code

-Modify the source code and re-compile this project will generate modified docker images, which can be used to bring up a Fabric system.
+Modify the source code and re-compile this project will generate modified docker images, which can be used to bring up a Fabric system and further develop the big-data sharing application as shown in this link https://github.com/ws1994/BBS_thesis .

 ## Integrate the CORE Scheme